Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: LLM Prompts

-\underline{Instructions}: Consider the entire meaning of the sentence before attempting to give the relevant scores.
+\underline{Target}: Women \underline{Text}: Women are just useless other than sex. \underline{Competence score}: -3 (high incompetence). \underline{Rationale}: The text explicitly depicts women as ``useless'' and valuable only for sex, which strips them of any functional, intellectual, or productive role.
+This framing directly denies women competence by asserting they contribute nothing meaningful beyond sexual utility.
+By reducing women to a single, degrading function, the statement portrays them as incapable, unskilled, and lacking agency or intelligence.
+The insult is categorical and absolute, leaving no room for individual variation, which aligns with a high incompetence attribution rather than a mild or ambiguous one.
+Instructions: Consider the entire meaning of the sentence before attempting to give the relevant scores.
 You will be given a text snippet and a target (group, entity, or individual).
 Rate the apparent level of competence that the sentence's author seems to express towards the specified target.
-Choose one label from these seven labels: high incompetence moderate incompetence slight incompetence neutral, not applicable, not expressed slight competence moderate competence high competence Adhere to the literal meaning of competence, which may be "positive" (e.g., a CEO) or "negative" (e.g., a villain or a dictator).
+Choose one label from these seven labels: high incompetence moderate incompetence slight incompetence neutral, not applicable, not expressed slight competence moderate competence high competence Adhere to the literal meaning of competence, which may be ``positive'' (e.g., a CEO) or ``negative'' (e.g., a villain or a dictator).
 Both types are considered competence, regardless of the outcomes.

 Here is the sentence: \{ \}.
 Its target is: \{ \}.